 -

-When I see this photo I’m reminded of a line from his uncle’s 1961 inaugural address - “…in the past, those who foolishly sought power by riding the back of the tiger ended up inside.”
+When I see this photo I’m reminded of a line from his John F. Kennedy’s 1961 inaugural address - “…in the past, those who foolishly sought power by riding the back of the tiger ended up inside.”

 subscribe via RSS